pnp/cli-microsoft365/docs/manual/docs/cmd/spo/field/field-add.md

 `--verbose`|Runs command with verbose logging `--debug`|Runs command with debug logging

-!!! important
-    Before using this command, log in to a SharePoint Online tenant admin site, using the [spo login](../login.md) command.

 ## Remarks

-To create a field, you have to first log in to a tenant admin site using the [spo login](../login.md) command, eg. `spo login https://contoso-admin.sharepoint.com`

 If the specified field already exists, you will get a _A duplicate field name "your-field" was found._ error.